YosefLab/PopV/README.md

 All algorithms are implemented as a class in [popv/algorithms](popv/algorithms/__init__.py).
 To implement a new method, a class has to have several methods:

--   algorithm.compute_integration: Computes dataset integration to yield an integrated latent space.
+-   algorithm._compute_integration: Computes dataset integration to yield an integrated latent space.
 -   algorithm.predict: Computes cell-type labels based on the specific classifier.
--   algorithm.compute_embedding: Computes UMAP embedding of previously computed integrated latent space.
+-   algorithm._compute_embedding: Computes UMAP embedding of previously computed integrated latent space.

-We highlight the implementation of a new classifier in a [scaffold](popv/algorithms/_scaffold.py).
+New classifiers should inherit from [BaseAlgorithm](popv/algorithms/_base_algorithm.py).
 Adding a new class with those methods will automatically tell PopV to include this class into its classifiers and will use the new classifier as another expert.

 All algorithms that allow for pre-training are pre-trained.
 This excludes by design BBKNN, Harmony and SCANORAMA as all construct a new embedding space.
 Pretrained models are stored on (Zenodo)[https://zenodo.org/record/7580707] and are automatically downloaded in the Colab notebook linked below.
 We encourage pre-training models when implementing new classes.